Our Services

 Helpful Resources

-Your blood type affects safe transfusions, pregnancy via the Rh factor, emergency care, and small differences in risks like bleeding or clots.
-There are several factors to consider, so see below to understand more.
+Knowing your blood type matters for safe transfusions, pregnancy (via the Rh factor), emergency care, and understanding small differences in risks like bleeding or clotting disorders.

-Next steps: confirm your type through your doctor, medical records, or a blood donation; tell your prenatal team if pregnant; consider a sickle cell disease symptom check if relevant to your background or symptoms; and seek care promptly for red flags like unexplained fatigue, pain crises, unusual bleeding, shortness of breath, or jaundice.
+Next steps: confirm your blood type through your doctor, medical records, or a blood donation center; notify your prenatal team if you're pregnant; and seek prompt medical care for red flags such as unexplained fatigue, pain crises, unusual bleeding, shortness of breath, or jaundice.

 But your blood type is more than a letter on a lab report.
 It plays an important role in blood transfusions, pregnancy, certain medical conditions, and even emergency care.
 Understanding your blood type can help you make informed decisions about your health.